markofsuccess/Python-MongoDB-Milestone-Project-3/README.md

 ## Acknowledgements

-* Thanks to the amazing tutor on Code Institute for supporting me through the project.
+* Thanks to the amazing tutors on Code Institute for supporting me through the project.
 * Thanks to my Mentor Anonija Simic for the support through the project.

 ## Media